-Whether you’re working from home or reporting to your headquarters, there are a lot of things you can do to make your office space more eco-friendly.
+Whether you’re working from home or reporting to your headquarters, there are a lot of things you can do to make your office help in a space more eco-friendly.
 Sometimes it’s as simple as making small changes.
 Other times, it might require a bit more effort, but the payoff is worth it.
 Help contribute to taking care of the environment by taking these steps.

 1. Bring in some plants

-Have you ever considered using plants around the office to improve air quality?
+Have you ever considered that plants around the office help to improve air quality?
 The good news is, not only do they look great and often require minimal maintenance, but office plants can actually help purify the air in your workspace.
 Indoor plants naturally filter harmful toxins, allowing people to breathe easier while removing strong odors and making a more pleasant atmosphere.
-Not only are they able to reduce dust levels in the air and reduce the chances of colds, allergies, and other illnesses, but some studies have even shown that having office plants improves the concentration levels of employees.
+Not only are they able to reduce dust levels in the air and reduce the chances of colds, allergies, and other illnesses, but some studies have even shown that having office plants help improves the concentration levels of employees.
 So next time you’re thinking of adding some extra decor to your desk or sprucing up the office environment, green-ify with some houseplants for better air quality.